 Skip to main content

-Nomic Atlas organizes your data into a semantic topic heirachy allowing you to quickly group similar datapoints together.
+Nomic Atlas organizes your data into a semantic topic hierachy allowing you to understand how your data groups together at different levels of resolution.

 Use cases